Safeguarding children and child protection

 - Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information.

 - We abide by Ofsted requirements in respect of references and Criminal Record Bureau checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children.

-- We abide by the Protection of Vulnerable Groups Act requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have lead to dismissal for reasons of child protection concern.
+- [We/I] notify the Disclosure and Barring Service of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern.

 - We have procedures for recording the details of visitors to the setting.

 - We take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children.